 Ashley E. Chappo is a graduate of Columbia University School of International and Public Affairs (SIPA), where she studied human rights and international conflict resolution, and Columbia Journalism School, where she studied breaking news and investigative reporting.
-Her research interests focus on corporate social responsibility; the rights of children, women, and refugees; and human rights in the context of climate change.
-While a student at Columbia, Ashley worked on issues at the intersection between human rights, race, gender, and policy as a Research Assistant to Professor Frances Negrón-Muntaner at Columbia Center for the Study of Ethnicity and Race and as a Research Assistant to Professor Eben Moglen at Columbia Law School.
-She also served as senior editor of GlacierHub.org, a non-profit environmental website funded by the Earth Institute and National Science Foundation, and as senior editor of the Journal of International Affairs.
+Ashley has worked on issues at the intersection between human rights, race, gender, and policy as a Research Assistant to Professor Frances Negrón-Muntaner at Columbia Center for the Study of Ethnicity and Race and as a Research Assistant to Professor Eben Moglen at Columbia Law School.
+She also served as senior editor of GlacierHub.org, a non-profit environmental website funded by Columbia University’s Earth Institute and the National Science Foundation, and as senior editor of the Journal of International Affairs.
 You can follow her on Twitter @ashleychappo or view her digital portfolio at ashleychappo.com.

 Amanda Graham is a Dutch born Serbian-American graduate of Columbia University’s M.A. in Human Rights Studies.
 Her research focuses on blockchain technology as an innovative instrument for improving human rights practices.
 Amanda is passionate about bridging social divides through language, culture and a universal respect for human dignity.